Jonathan F. Mitchell: ACUS nomination

-In 2017, President Donald J. Trump nominated Mitchell to chair the Administrative Conference of the United States (ACUS).
+In 2017, President Donald Trump nominated Mitchell to chair the Administrative Conference of the United States (ACUS).
 Mitchell’s nomination was voted out of committee, but never received a vote on the Senate floor.

 Supreme Court practice

 Mitchell has argued eight times before the Supreme Court of the United States and authored the principal merits brief in 11 Supreme Court cases.

 Mitchell has also written and submitted more than 20 amicus curiae briefs in the Supreme Court.
 In Dobbs v.
 Jackson Women's Health Organization (2022), Mitchell and Adam K. Mortara urged the Supreme Court to overrule Roe v.
 Wade, and their brief argued that overturning Roe should undermine and eventually lead to the reversal of other "lawless" court decisions such as Obergefell v.
-Hodges, which created a right to same-sex marriage.
+Hodges, which they claimed created a right to same-sex marriage.
 At the same time, Mitchell and Mortara distinguished and defended the right to interracial marriage recognized in Loving v.
-Virginia, and argued that the federal right to interracial marriage should be grounded in congressional statutes such as the Civil Rights Act of 1866 rather than court-created substantive-due-process doctrines.
+Virginia, and argued that the federal right to interracial marriage should be grounded in congressional statutes such as the Civil Rights Act of 1866 rather than court-created substantive due process doctrines.

 Mitchell also submitted an amicus brief in Students for Fair Admissions v.
 President and Fellows of Harvard College (2023), which urged the Supreme Court to declare race-based affirmative action unlawful solely under Title VI of the Civil Rights Act of 1964, without reaching the "much closer question" concerning the constitutionality of affirmative action under the Equal Protection Clause.

-On February 8, 2024, Mitchell represented former president Donald J. Trump before the Supreme Court in Trump v.
+On February 8, 2024, Mitchell represented former president Donald Trump before the Supreme Court in Trump v.
 Anderson, and urged the Court to reverse the Colorado Supreme Court's decision that declared Trump ineligible for the presidency under Section 3 of the 14th Amendment.
 In an unsigned per curiam opinion issued March 4, 2024, the Court unanimously ruled in favor of former President Trump, holding that Congress has the exclusive ability to enforce Section 3 of the Fourteenth Amendment.